 Repair: You can attempt to correct the engine oil level and try to start your mower to see if it runs.
 Most likely, once your mower shuts down due to a low engine oil issue, you have already caused extensive engine damage.

-Have an experienced small engine mechanic perform tests on your engine to determine the extent of damage.
+Have an experienced small engine mechanic perform tests on your engine to determine the extent of the damage.
 Running your lawn mower with a low oil level can result in needing an engine replacement.

 Too Much Engine Oil Causes a Lawn Mower to Quit